-with all laws relating to the letting and management of residential property and in particular to the Data Protection Act 1998, the Consumer Protection from Unfair Trading Regulations 2008 (CPRs), Business Protection from Misleading Marketing Regulations 2008 (BPRs), Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, Energy Act 2011 (Green Deal), Landlord and Tenant Act 1985, Housing Act 1988, 2004, Competition Act 1998, Immigration Act 2014, Consumer Rights Act 2015, Deregulation Act 2015 and all other current and relevant primary and secondary legislation and any local licensing obligations.

-- 1c Agents in Wales are required to comply with the Housing (Wales) Act 2014 and associated regulations, including compliance with the mandatory 'Code of Practice for Licenced Landlords and Agents'. - 1d You must ensure that all staff are fully conversant with all aspects of the Code of Practice and their legal responsibilities.
+- 1b You (\) must comply with this Code of Practice.
+You must comply with all laws relating to the letting and management of residential property and in particular to the Data Protection Act 1998, Unfair Terms in Consumer Contracts Regulations 1999, the Consumer Protection from Unfair Trading Regulations 2008 (CPRs), Business Protection from Misleading Marketing Regulations 2008 (BPRs), Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, Energy Act 2011 (Green Deal), Landlord and Tenant Act 1985, Housing Act 1988, 2004 (Tenancy Deposits), Competition Act 1998, Housing (Wales) Act 2014, Immigration Act 2014, Consumer Rights Act 2015, Deregulation Act 2015 and all other current and relevant primary and secondary legislation and any local licensing obligations. - 1c Agents in Wales are required to comply with the Housing (Wales) Act 2014 and associated regulations, including compliance with the mandatory 'Code of Practice for Licenced Landlords and Agents'. - 1d You must ensure that all staff are fully conversant with all aspects of the Code of Practice and their legal responsibilities.
 Such staff must observe the Code and their legal responsibilities in all their dealings with consumers.
 You must comply with all laws relating to the letting of residential property and all other current and relevant legislation. - 1e You should provide a service to both landlords and tenants consistent with fairness, integrity and best practice; and you should not seek business by methods that are oppressive or involve dishonesty, deceit or misrepresentation.
 You must avoid any course of action that can be construed as aggressive behaviour (\) or harassment (\). - 1f You must treat consumers equally regardless of their race, religion or belief, sex, sexual orientation, gender reassignment status, disability or nationality.
-Unlawful discrimination includes giving less favourable treatment because someone is perceived to have one of these personal characteristics or because they are associated with a person with such a characteristic.
+Unlawful discrimination includes giving less favourable treatment because someone is perceived to have one of these personal characteristics or because they are associated with a person with such a characteristic. - 1g You should take special care when dealing with consumers who might be disadvantaged because of their age, infirmity, lack of knowledge, lack of linguistic ability, economic circumstances or bereavement. - 1h You must not release or misuse confidential information given by your client (\) during the process of the letting or property management of a residential property without your client's permission, unless legally required to do so.